 Existing Customer Offers

 Three doesn’t exactly offer a family or group discount, however there are some discount options on additional SIM plans.
-Don’t expect much though, as most of these offers save you about £2 a month.
+Don’t expect much though.
+Existing Three Mobile customers can save about £2 a month.
 Considering how competitive Three’s prices already are, they may work out cheaper at standard pricing than other operators under a family discount.

 The mobile network operator also proposes student discounts, don’t forget to check them out if you’re a student or a parent to one.
 If you want to know which other networks in the UK offer discounts to students, head on to our best student SIM deals in the UK review!

 Half Cooked’s Overall Breakdown

 - Network Coverage and Speeds – With over 99% 4G coverage and decent data speeds, Three gets the basics right.
 Where Three shines the most is providing 5G on all plans, at no extra cost.
-Three also has the fastest 5G network in the UK.
+Three also has a pretty good 5G coverage.

 - Voice Call Quality – umlaut rated Three’s voice call quality as ‘sufficient’ with the main issue being longer call set up times than other networks.